01. Show, Open the bonnet, identify where you would

 10. Show me how you would check that the headlights and tail lights are working.

-Operate switch (turn on ignition if neccessary) walk around the vehicle.
+Operate switch (turn on ignition if necessary) walk around the vehicle.

 11. Show me how you would check that the direction indicators are working.

-Applying the indicator switch (safety checks and turn on ignition if neccessary) and check functioning of all indicators, do not use the hazard warning switch.
+Applying the indicator switch (safety checks and turn on ignition if necessary) and check functioning of all indicators, do not use the hazard warning switch.

 12. Show me how you would check that the horn is working. (off road only)

-Check is carried out by using control (safety checks and turn on ignition if neccessary)
+Check is carried out by using control (safety checks and turn on ignition if necessary)

 13. Show me / explain how you would check the parking brake (handbrake) for excessive wear.

 Make sure you keep safe control of the vehicle, apply footbrake firmly.
-Demonstrate by applying parking brake (handbrake) so when it is fully applied it secures itself, and is not excessably applied/raised.
+Demonstrate by applying parking brake (handbrake) so when it is fully applied it secures itself, and is not accessibly applied/raised.